 Consideration received under the Updated Services Agreements constituted approximately 58% of our revenue for the year ended December 31, 2024.
 The Updated Services Agreements impose a number of substantial obligations on us, provide for certain of our fees to be payable only upon satisfaction of the conditions therein and are terminable by the Customer at any time upon advance notice or force majeure event, or by either party upon the occurrence of certain events of default.
 It is possible that we may fail to meet these obligations, that the conditions to the payment of such fees may not be satisfied, that the Customer's products that employ the services rendered will not succeed or that the Updated Services Agreements may be terminated.
-If any of these events were to occur, we would not receive the revenue we currently expect to receive under the Updated Services Agreements do not prevent the Customer from allowing their devices to use another network provider's satellite services, which could also negatively impact our revenues that we currently expect to receive under the Updated Services Agreements.
+If any of these events were to occur, we would not receive the revenue we currently expect to receive under the Updated Services Agreements, which could materially and adversely affect our business and results of operations.
+Further, the Updated Services Agreements do not prevent the Customer from allowing their devices to use another network provider's satellite services, which could also negatively impact our revenues that we currently expect to receive under the Updated Services Agreements.